johannes-manner/SeMoDe/docu/benchmark.md

 4. Mode can be "concurrent", "sequentialInterval", "sequentialWait", "sequentialConcurrent", "sequentialChangingInterval" or "sequentialChangingWait".
 See above for the description of the modes.

+5. No of Threads determines the number of the core pool size of the scheduled executor service which is used to send the REST calls.
+Currently this parameter has to be set directly.

 ##### Additional Parameters - Mode "concurrent"

 ```
 java -jar SeMoDe.jar "benchmark" "FUNCTION_NAME" "URL" "FILENAME.json" "concurrent" "NUMBER_OF_REQUESTS"
 ```

-5. Number of function executions.
+6. Number of function executions.

 ##### Additional Parameters - Mode "sequentialInterval"